-So your $300 baseball bat couldn’t produce the decisive hit, or you cannot hear the pop sound while hitting with force, then the reason is your bat is dead.
-So, in this case, many people ask, “How long do composite bats last?
+If your baseball bat cannot produce the perfect hit, or the pop sound you are getting very low on even hitting it with force, then your bat is dead.

 What Is Dead Baseball Bat?

 A baseball bat that has lost its power and ability to strike when hit with perfection or if it still has power but the pop sound has decreased to a lower level is considered dead.

 But some batters use it despite it being dead, and in the end, the bat splits into two pieces while hitting the ball.